Compare Campervan Rentals in Alice Springs

 Northern Territory Odyssey: A Scenic 7-Day Journey from Darwin to Alice Springs

-Snake along the Stuart Highway as you traverse between the NT’s two main towns.
-See Katherine, Kings Canyon and even Uluru before reaching the quirky town of Alice Springs in the heart of Australia’s Red Centre.
+Snake along the Stuart Highway as you travel between the NT's two main towns.
+See Katherine, Kings Canyon and even Uluru before reaching the quirky town of Alice Springs in the center of Australia's Red Center.

 MORE: Alice Springs to Darwin Itinerary